microsoft/fabricrealtimelab/modules/module06b.md

 ## 1. Import Notebook

-For this module, we'll use Lakehouse 4 - Data Wrangler.
+For this module, we'll use the *Lakehouse 4 - Data Wrangler* notebook.
 If you haven't already loaded the notebooks from the previous module, all of the notebooks are listed below.

 <!--
 * [Lakehouse 1 - Create Schema](<https://github.com/bhitney/fabricrealtimelab/raw/main/resources/module06/Lakehouse 1 - Create Schema.ipynb>)